laurenkhoury/amfam/README.md

 - `data`
   - contains public datasets used to build personas along with a data dictionary
+  - contains a doc ("datasets") with links and directions to public datasets
   - contains the final persona file with 80 rows of example personas

 ## Authors